John McCarthy (referee): Personal life

-McCarthy has two sons and a daughter, one of whom has been an MMA judge since 2013.
+McCarthy has two sons and a daughter, one of who has been an MMA judge since 2013.
 McCarthy currently resides in Tennessee.

 Published work

 On September 1, 2011, McCarthy's autobiography, Let's Get It On - The Making of MMA and its Ultimate Referee, was published.

 Film and television

-McCarthy had a cameo appearance in the Friends episode, "The one with the Ultimate Fighting Champion".
+McCarthy had a cameo appearance in the Friends episode, "The One with the Ultimate Fighting Champion".

 McCarthy also served as the referee on the MTV2 series Bully Beatdown, along with professional mixed martial artist Jason "Mayhem" Miller.

 McCarthy is featured in the award-winning mixed martial arts documentary Fight Life, the film is directed by James Z. Feng and released in 2013.

 McCarthy appeared in Season 3b, Episode 5 of Entourage.

-McCarthy appeared at the end of the film Never Back Down 2 The Beat Down.
+McCarthy appeared at the end of the film Never Back Down 2: The Beatdown.